min2ha/ukwa-site/content/target/68389/index.en.md

   "subject": "Brexit"
 }

-# BBC News:  What do European governments want from the EU Summit?

 Discusses what different countries wanted from the June 2018 EU summit and where  Brexit stood in their priorities.